PCManticore/pylint-talks/presentation.rst

 Similar tools: jedi and mypy
 ============================

-* jedi: autocompletion library, wants to be a static analyser, a lot of hardcoded behaviour
+* jedi: autocompletion library, wants to be a static analyzer, a lot of hardcoded behaviour

    .. code-block:: python

        $ python -m jedi linter a.py
        $ # it detected nothing :(

-* mypy: cool, Guido loves it, PEP 484 started from here.
-The real competitor of pylint.
+* mypy: optional type checker, with support for type hints through annotations, Guido loves it, PEP 484 started from here.
+Still work in progress.

    .. code-block:: python